 Born on this date in 1967 was pitcher Paul Wagner, who pitched for the Pirates from 1992-97.
 He was drafted by the Pirates in the 12th round of the 1989 amateur draft and made his debut as a spot starter in July of 1992.
 He was recalled in September, finishing with a 2-0 0.69 record in six games that year.
 In 1993 he went 8-8 4.27 in 17 starts and 27 relief appearances.
 He made 17 starts again in 1994 while also pitching some relief, finishing the strike shortened season with a 7-8 4.59 record.
 In 1995 he led the NL in losses, posting a 5-16 record and for a third straight season his ERA increased, this time to a 4.80 mark.
 He continued that trend in 1996, going 4-8 5.40 in 15 starts.
 He pitched in the minors in 1997 and struggled, posting an ERA over 10.00 in 12 games in AA.
 He pitched 14 games out of the Pirates bullpen as well before he was released in late August.
 He finished with a 26-40 4.58 record with the Pirates

-On a busy day for Pirates players birthday’s, we go to the 1800′s for four more players.
-The most recent one of the group being Claude Willoughby,born in 1898, who pitched briefly for the Pirates following his acquisition in November 1930.
+On a busy day for Pirates players birthday’s, we go to the 1800’s for six more players.
+The most recent one of the group being Claude Willoughby, born in 1898, who pitched briefly for the Pirates following his acquisition in November 1930.
 Claude was part of the Dick Bartell for Tommy Thevenow trade covered here.
 He had a 38-56 record in six seasons for the Phillies prior to the trade and he was coming off his worst season in Philadelphia, when he went 4-17 7.59 in a combined 24 starts and 17 relief appearances.
 With the Pirates Claude lasted less than two months, pitching 25.2 innings over nine games, two as a starter.
 He went 0-2 6.31 in what was his last major league season.
 He played until 1937 in the minors.

 Joe Leonard, who was born on this date in 1893, played third base for the 1914 Pirates.
 He spent his first two seasons in pro ball as a teenager with the Des Moines Boosters of the Western League.
 In 1913 he hit .277 over 154 games which led the Pirates to sign him for the 1914 season.
 He hit just .198 in 53 games and was returned to the minors following the season.
-He split the 1916 season between the minor leagues, three games with the Cleveland Indians and 42 games for the Washington Senators.
+Leonard split the 1916 season between the minor leagues, three games with the Cleveland Indians and 42 games for the Washington Senators.
 He played for the Senators in 1917,1919 and finished his career with one game in 1920.
 He was a .226 career hitter in 269 games.

 Fred Carisch, who played for the first World Series team in Pirates history, was born on this date in 1881.
 He made his pro debut with the 1903 Pirates on the last day of August, which made him eligible to play in the World Series but he did not appear in a postseason game.
 He was the third string catcher for the 1904 Pirates, getting into 37 games and he hit .248 in 125 at-bats.
 He was the backup catcher early in 1905 before the Pirates added George Gibson to the team pushing him to the third string role again, Gibson went on to catch over 1,000 games in a Pirates uniform.
 Carisch played four games in 1906 before returning to the minors until 1912 when he reappeared in the majors with the Indians for three seasons.
 Fred caught two games for the 1923 Tigers to end his career, he played parts of 8 seasons in the majors, although it took 21 years from start to finish.
 He had a .229 average in 78 games for the Pirates.